Chair and President

 Johnson worked her way up to become one of Alaska's most prominent business leaders.
 Active in Alaska's business, civic and political circles, she has served as Director of International Trade with the Office of the Governor.
 She was the first woman to serve as president of the Alaska State Chamber of Commerce and, in 1993, became the first woman elected mayor of Cordova.
 Today, Johnson serves as Executive Vice President at Alaska Dispatch.

-Klopfer, a lifelong Alaskan, is co-owner of the Snow Goose Restaurant in Anchorage and an active member in the local business community.
+Klopfer, a lifelong Alaskan, is an active member in the local business community.
 She holds a Bachelor of Arts in Economics, a Master of Business Administration in Finance and has extensive experience in investment management.
 Before joining the bank's board Klopfer worked for the investment firm, McMorgan and Company and the Alaska Permanent Capital Management Company as a senior vice president.

 Chairman, International Management Group